simonlehmann/Group3-Real-Estate-Site/README.md

 8. Sass (syntax highlighting)
 9. Terminal (Shortcut to open terminal in project folder)
 10. ColorPicker (highlight a colour and the ctrl+shift+c and you get a colour picker that will replace the highlighted value with a hex colour value you selected......
 AWESOME)

+## Server Information
+During the development of the application, it will be hosted on the Web24 VPS provided by Central Institute of Technology.
+> Login details will be provided

+This server will have the following capabilities:
+* Web Server (to host the application)
+* MySQL Server (to host the applications database)
+* Mail Server (to send emails from the bought-and-payed-for domain e.g no-reply@propertydome.com)